Advising & Registration

-- First, during the summer prior to Orientation, you will meet with a faculty member who will help advise you on your course registration for Fall 2021 and Spring 2022.
+- First, during the summer prior to Orientation, you will meet with a faculty member who will serve as your summer registration adviser to assist you in your initial course selection for Fall 2021 and Spring 2022.

 - Second, you will meet with your academic adviser during Orientation week; your adviser will discuss your academic plans with you, and help you decide on any changes to your registration (if necessary).

-- June 21-July 2: New students meet with faculty member(s) for advising on course selection
+- June 21-July 2: New students meet with summer registration advisers for advising on course selection.

-- July 6: SOLAR Day One opens for new students to register for one course in fall and one in spring
+- July 6: SOLAR Day One opens at 9:00 a.m.
+Pacific time for new students to register for one course in fall and one in spring

 - August 26: New students meet with their academic advisers in scheduled appointments.